Looking to boost sales and take your e-commerce business to the next level?!

 You’re getting a premium laptop, so it makes sense to protect your expensive investment.

-E-commerce sites appeal to this by offering care coverage to give users a piece of mind.
+E-commerce sites appeal to this by offering care coverage to give users peace of mind.
 At the same time, retailers make their sales bigger and more profitable.

 During checkout at Nordstrom, you can choose to add a free gift message or upgrade to a gift box for $5 or a gift kit for $2.